US 'locked and loaded' to strike Syria again if there's another chemical attack, Haley says

 The United States "is locked and loaded" to strike Syria again in response to new chemical attacks, Nikki Haley, the US ambassador to the United Nations, told an emergency session of the UN Security Council on Saturday.

-Her Russian counterpart, Vassily Nebenzia, called for the Security Council to condemn the strikes but Russia's resolution failed to garner the necessary votes.
+Her Russian counterpart, Vassily Nebenzia, called for a Security Council vote condemning the strikes.
 Russia is a key ally of the Assad government.

 "Today is not the day to shirk your responsibilities," he said.
 "The whole world is looking at you.
 Take a principled stand."